All relationships go through the amazing times that you remember fondly, and smile big and wide for no apparent reason to those around you.

 Constantly Fighting Over – Everything

 Arguing and disagreements are normal in all relationships.
-However, if everything your spouse does causes you to fly off the handle, that’s a sign that you may have lost the love – literally.
+However, if everything your spouse does cause you to fly off the handle, that’s a sign that you may have lost the love – literally.

 No More Niceness